Bartlesville Radio » News » Wednesday COVID-19 Report

 Max Gross

-The Oklahoma State Department of Health is reporting 1,307 new COVID-19 cases statewide in in Wednesday’s situation update.
-19 new deaths are being reported in the state including four in Tulsa County for the second consecutive day.
-870 Oklahomans are in the hospital due to COVID-19.
+The Oklahoma State Department of Health is reporting 743 new COVID-19 cases in its Wednesday situation update.
+13 new deaths are being reported across the state.
+The number of hospitalizations dipped down below 900.

-Washington County is reporting 136 active cases, an increase of five since Tuesday.
-Osage County is listing 135 active cases for the second consecutive day.
-Nowata County is listing 56 active cases, a decrease of five active cases.
+Washington County is reporting 127 active cases, a decrease of two since Tuesday.
+Osage County is 94 active cases, a decrease of nine active cases.
+Nowata County is down to 44 active cases.

 « Back to News